michaeltoth/projects/LendingClub.md

-### Appendix
+## Appendix

 Below I've included the code used to generate the numbers in the tables above.
-You can also find the complete code available on my Github
+You can also find the [complete code available on Github]((https://github.com/michaeltoth/lending_club/blob/master/LendingClub.R)

 ```R
 ### Explore the relationships between default rates and factor levels